 Rottingdean is a small town close to Brighton, on the south coast of England.
 Don’t be fooled by its size, the place is stunning and picturesque.

-Rottingdean biggest attraction is its black wooden windmill, surrounded by a natural reserve and with perfect views to the ocean, it’s just a magical spot!
+Rottingdean’s biggest attraction is its black wooden windmill, surrounded by a natural reserve and with perfect views of the ocean, it’s just a magical spot!